technagoraphobe/firewall/README.md

 # Basic UNIX Firewall

-Unix shell script to set up a basic firewall that allows emails and HTTPS while constantly logging all activities.
+Unix shell script to set up a basic firewall that allows emails and HTTPS connections while constantly logging all activities.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

+This project runs on Linux/UNIX Operating System.

 The iptables command is used in this project.
 Normally iptables is pre-installed in most UNIX distributions.
 It can be confirmed by running the following shell command: